Frinkel/cross/readme.md

 * My teachers and mentors, for being patient with me
 * My friends on the Fediverse for keeping me sane
 * [Insomnia REST Client](https://insomnia.rest/) for saving me from a dozen headaches

-### No thanks to...
-* Hubzilla's non-existent OAuth documentation :V

 [product-screenshot]: ../assets/img/CrossGUI.png?raw=true